 Ideally, you should evaluate employees before, during, and after training to develop a clear picture of their progression.

-This may take the form of surveys, quizzes, discussion, or performing relevant tasks.
+This may take the form of surveys, quizzes, discussions, or performing relevant tasks.

 Create Opportunities for Achievement